brandonlieng/DADAbase/README.md

 ### V. Adding annotations, tool information, and grouping information
 We now have a matrix with six columns.
 The first column should already be populated with novel sequence variants.
 The remaining five columns are for matching taxonomy, taxonomic assignment tool information, primer and annealing temperature information, associated DOIs, and run/group number information.

 How you fill this matrix is entirely up to you.
 Each sequence variant should have information across the columns.
 To enter information into a column, its easiest to just insert the whole column as a vector in one shot.
-A requirement for this though, is that the order of the values in the vector you're inserting match the order of the sequence variants present in the 'sequence' column.
+A requirement for this though, is that the order of the values in the vector you're inserting must match the order of the sequence variants present in the 'sequence' column.

 If all the values are the same for annotation tools and primer/annealing temperature information, the insertion is rather easy.
 ```